henryhuanghenry/VisibilityGraphMotifs_Encoder/README.md

 # VisibilityGraphMotifs_Encoder
-Encode the motifs of the VisibilityGraph into a given motif size.  #Python #Matlab
+Encode the motifs of the VisibilityGraph into a given motif size.

+#Python #Matlab #Visibility Graph